hunyadi/json-persistence/README.md

 * Specialize `JsonSerializer<T>` to serialize new C++ types to JSON DOM.
 * Specialize `JsonDeserializer<T>` to deserialize new C++ types from JSON DOM.

-(De-)serialize, parse and write enumeration types as strings by defining value-to-string and string-to-value conversions:
+(De-)serialize, parse and write enumeration types as strings by defining value-to-string and string-to-value conversions.

+### Fast and efficient

+* Built on top of [RapidJSON](https://rapidjson.org/).
+* Uses RapidJSON [SAX interface](https://rapidjson.org/md_doc_sax.html) for writing and parsing JSON strings directly, bypassing the JSON DOM.
+* Uses a polymorphic stack to reduce dynamic memory allocations on heap.
+* Unrolls loops at compile-time for bounded-length data structures such as pairs, tuples and object properties.

+### Platform-neutral

+* Uses standard C++17 features only (with the exception of RapidJSON engine).
+* Compiles on Linux, MacOS and Windows.

+## Enumeration to string conversion

+In order to (de-)serialize, parse and write enumeration types as strings, define value-to-string and string-to-value conversions with the type trait class `enum_traits`:

 ```cpp
 namespace persistence